MisterMunchkin/simple-markdown-snippets/README.md

 ![Screen Recording 2022-08-21 at 1 44 30 PM copy-3](https://user-images.githubusercontent.com/9417970/185778986-040c9555-a9c9-41db-a1d5-f5aa89f6f798.gif)

 ## List of Snippets
-- !codeblock: codeblock with language option and title tab stops
+- **!codeblock**: codeblock with language option and title tab stops
-- !link: vs code already has a snippet for link so might remove this
+- **!link**: vs code already has a snippet for link so might remove this
-- !fmatter: snippet for the front matter with slug, title, authors, tags properties
+- **!fmatter**: snippet for the front matter with slug, title, authors, tags properties
-- !fmatter-sidebar: snippet for the front matter with sidebar_label, and sidebar_position properties
+- **!fmatter-sidebar**: snippet for the front matter with sidebar_label, and sidebar_position properties
-- !admo: snippet for admonitions with type options
+- **!admo**: snippet for admonitions with type options
-- !export-component: snippet for react export component with two prop options
+- **!export-component**: snippet for react export component with two prop options
-- !import-components: snippet for react import component with name and path tabstops
+- **!import-components**: snippet for react import component with name and path tabstops
-- !tab: snippet for docusaurus-mdx tab with tabItem
+- **!tab**: snippet for docusaurus-mdx tab with tabItem
-- !element: snippet for React element
+- **!element**: snippet for React element
-- !bold: snippet that works with selected text keybinding for **bold**
+- **!bold**: snippet that works with selected text keybinding for **bold**
-- !italic: snippet that works with selected text keybinding for *italic*
+- **!italic**: snippet that works with selected text keybinding for *italic*
-- !code: snippet that works with selected text keybinding for `code`
+- **!code**: snippet that works with selected text keybinding for `code`

 I also added a yaml.code-snippets so !authors would work while editing in the front matter
-- !author: author yaml code with name, title, url, image_url tabstops
+- **!author**: author yaml code with name, title, url, image_url tabstops
-- !seo: all SEO related front matter properties described here [Docusaurus SEO](https://docusaurus.io/docs/seo)
+- **!seo**: all SEO related front matter properties described here [Docusaurus SEO](https://docusaurus.io/docs/seo)

 ## Requirements

 ### MDX Support

 This extension should work with .md files out of the box.
 For .mdx files, you would need to make file associations.
-To do that, simply click on the Plain Text at the bottom right of vs code and then 'Configure File Association for .mdx' then search for Markdown then you should be all set!
+To do that, simply click on the Plain Text at the bottom right of vs code and then '*Configure File Association for .mdx*'.
+Search for Markdown then you should be all set!

-To make it easier for you, here's the relevant settings.json configuration:
+To make it easier for you, here's the relevant *settings.json* configuration:
 ```json title='settings.json'
 "editor.quickSuggestions": {
     "comments": "inline",